Kasey Chambers: 2014–2018: Bittersweet to Campfire

-Chambers' 10th studio album, Bittersweet, appeared in August 2014, which peaked at No. 2.
+Chambers' 10th studio album, Bittersweet, was released in August 2014, which peaked at No. 2.
 It was produced by Nick DiDia – her first album which was not produced by her brother, Nash.
 Deming felt, "[she] has written a set of songs that are unpretentiously intelligent but deal with matters of the heart and soul with unrelenting honesty, and her rough, sweet vocals never deliver anything short of the ring of truth.
 [It] is a strong, satisfying album from one of the best and most distinctive singer/songwriters of her day, and this confirms she can move in any number of different directions and still offer her listeners something remarkable."

 It was also recorded after her marital split from Nicholson the previous year.
 The Musics Chris Familton observed, "It finds her canvassing a range of styles and moods, often with religious/biblical references, without sacrificing her heart-on-sleeve emotiveness, innate sense of melody and country heart."
 The title track is a duet with Bernard Fanning (ex-Powderfinger), which Familton found, "sways with a Neil Young looseness that works surprisingly well."
 It won Best Country Album at the ARIA Music Awards of 2014.

 In late 2015, she covered the track, "Cold and Bitter Tears", on a tribute album for US soul blues musician, Ted Hawkins, Cold and Bitter Tears: The Songs of Ted Hawkins, which was released on Eight 30 Records in Austin, Texas.
 She was joined on the track by Bill and explained, "My dad called me up one day and told me about the project...
 We recorded it at my dad's house, sitting around jamming around a mike.
 It was a really special thing.
 I play with my dad all the time, but the novelty never wears off.
 I love the combination that we create together."